RafaRemote/oc_python_p13_scale_a_django_app/README.md

 ### Windows

-Using PowerShell, as above except
+Using PowerShell, as above except:

 - To activate the virtual environment, `.\venv\Scripts\Activate.ps1`
 - Replace `which <my-command>` with `(Get-Command <my-command>).Path`